Pascack Hills High School: Baseball

-In 1990, Hills won the North I Group III state sectional title.
-They lost to Toms River South in the Group III state championship game.
+In 1990, Pascack Hills won the North I Group III state sectional title.
+They lost to Toms River High School South in the Group III state championship game.
 In 1994 and 1995, the Cowboys would win back-to-back North I Group III state sectional titles.
 Both years they would fall in the Group III state semifinals.

-In 2006, Hills won the North I, Group I State Sectional title, defeating Emerson High School 3–2 in the tournament final.
-They would reach the Group I State Final, their first one since 1990, but lose to Pennsville.
+In 2006, Hills won the North I, Group I state sectional title, defeating Emerson High School 3–2 in the tournament final.
+They would reach the Group I state final, their first since 1990, but lose to Pennsville Memorial High School.

 In 2017, Pascack Hills won the North I, Group II state sectional title, defeating High Point Regional High School by a score of 4–2.
-They finished the season 21–9, losing in the Group II State Semifinals.
+They finished the season 21–9, losing in the Group II state semifinals.
 Also, they finished in second place in their league after going 0–8 in league play in 2016, their best finish since winning it in 2007.
 This was No. 4 seeded Hills' second straight sectional final appearance after falling to Jefferson in 2016 as the No. 12 seed.
-It was also their third sectional final appearance in five years, losing in 2016 to Jefferson and 2013 to Mahwah; their first sectional title since 2006, and the program’s first Group II Sectional title.
+It was also their third sectional final appearance in five years, losing in 2016 to Jefferson and 2013 to Mahwah; their first sectional title since 2006, and the program's first Group II Sectional title.
 They were named BCCA Small School Baseball Team of the Year, Small School Team of the Year and North I Group II Team of the Year.
-They ended the year ranked #53 in New Jersey by MaxPreps.
-They began the season on an 8 game-win streak and were ranked as high as #9 in North Jersey, their first time making NJ.com’s Top 25.
-It was their first 20 win season in a decade and the first for Coach Kevin Kirkby.
+They ended the year ranked No. 53 in New Jersey by MaxPreps.
+They began the season on an 8 game-win streak and were ranked as high as No. 9 in North Jersey, their first time making NJ.com's Top 25.
+It was their first 20-win season in a decade and the first for Coach Kevin Kirkby.
 This team helped start the return of PHHS baseball.